Swiss residency and housing: Permit and rental insights

 Swiss Permits

+Are you holding a carte de légitimation or Ci permit ?
 What is a CDL?
 The “carte de légitimation”, or Cdl, is an authorization to work delivered by the Department of Foreign Affairs to non-Swiss citizens employed by UN organizations and diplomatic staff based in Switzerland.
-This authorization allows the beneficiary to exercise their duties without a visa or work permit.
-Thus, Cdl holders are exempt […]
+This authorization allows the beneficiary to exercise their duties […]

 Swiss naturalization: what are the 5 conditions to be eligible?